Geonovum/sospilot/docs/rio.rst

    *Comparing with RIVM LML maps (right) - PM10*

 As can be seen the maps are identical.
-Our WMS-maps are on the right.
-They are somewhat "rougher" on the edges since we have not cut-out using the coastlines.
+Our WMS-maps are on the left, RIVM maps on the right.
+Our WMS maps are somewhat "rougher" on the edges since we have not cut-out using the coastlines.

 WCS in QGIS